 To export your Project as an audio file, choose thecommand.
 Choices:

 - Exporting as a WAV or AIFF file creates a file with no loss of audio quality, but this takes 10 MB of disk space per minute for CD quality (44,100 Hz, 16-bit stereo).

 - Exporting from Audacity as FLAC provides lossless compression and reliably reduces file size by about 40% compared to WAV or AIFF.

 - Exporting as an OGG or MP3 greatly reduces the size of the exported file, at the expense of some quality loss.

 - OGG tends to have slightly higher quality than MP3 for the same file size, but not all software players can accept OGG, and most websites hosting audio files expect MP3.

 - Audacity's default MP3 export bit rate of 128 kbps gives very reasonable sound quality for about 1 MB of space per minute.
 To compress the MP3 to a still smaller file (at the cost of further quality loss), choose "MP3 Files" in the Export File window, press the

 For example, a 64 kbps MP3 would take up 0.5 MB (500 kb) per minute, because 64 kbps is half the default bit rate of 128 kbps. button then reduce the bit rate in the "Quality" dropdown.

 For all formats except MP3, you can reduce the exported file size further by reducing its sample rate.
-Do this by changing the project rate dropdown bottom left of the screen.
-Reducing the project rate below 44,100 Hz is only recommended for speech.
+Do this by changing the Project Sample Rate in Audio Settings Preferences.
+Reducing the Project Sample Rate below 44,100 Hz is only recommended for speech.

 Sending files by email